Q.

 For many years, we were located in the eastern part of Hollywood, between Silver Lake

 and West Hollywood.
-However, when the so-called
+However, when the infamous

 Ratzinger Letter